TriplyDB/Comunica-GraphQL/README.md

 above started backends.
 It will run at port 3500, where GraphQL queries can now be issued over the Linked Data and non-Linked Data backends.

+If you have more than one Linked-Data backend, or more than one GraphQL-backend, or you use non-default ports for the backends (by supplying a `port` argument as described above), you will first need to change the list of endpoints (`serviceList`) in [apollo-gateway/src/index.ts](apollo-gateway/src/index.ts) to reflect the changes.

 ```sh
 cd apollo-gateway